LizGoro90/db-tour/queries/05/README.md

 // ...
 ```

-The example below will delete all items in the books table:
+The example above affects one item, and the example below will delete all items
+in the books table:

 ```go